Ischebeck TITAN Hollow Bars®

 It was the image of a mighty tree that guided us.
 The tree has a network of large and small roots that support it and anchor it in the soil, without the need for a concrete foundation.
 The roots resist the vertical and horizontal static and dynamic forces, acting on the tree and transfer them to the ground.
 The tree can withstand wind, snow and earthquakes.
 The roots interlock with the soil, bond with it to create a monolithic root ball composed of roots and soil, and thus a composite material.
 How the tree “calculates” the size of the root system it needs for its stability remains largely a mystery to us.
 The tree teaches us how to build with the soil, how to use it sparingly, how to improve it and reinforce it.
 This new way of thinking about foundations was recognized by Dr. F. Lizzi as long ago as 1952.
 He called his Micropiles “root piles” (pali radice)

-TITAN Micropiles represent an equivalent but economic alternative to pre-stressed permanent anchors.
-The TITAN Micropile is a tubular grouted pile.
+TITAN Hollow Bars® represent an equivalent but economic alternative to pre-stressed permanent anchors.
+It is a tubular grouted pile.
 However, depending on the application, they are also known as injection piles, composite piles, anchor piles or soil nails.

 The hollow steel tendon is driven to the required depth by means of rotary percussive drilling.
 The drilling fluid injected via the drill bit automatically stabilizes the drilled hole.
 An additional casing is unnecessary, there is no need to insert a separate steel tendon or extract a casing.

 The hollow steel tendon is used to fill the drilled hole starting at its deepest point, i.e. from the bottom up.
-That guarantees the drilled hole is completely completely, including all fissures and crevices.
+This guarantees the drilled hole is completely filled, including all fissures and crevices.
 No additional injection hoses are needed.
 Multi-stage grouting is unnecessary.

 The hollow steel tendons can be readily cut to any length to suit cramped site conditions or limited overhead clearance.
 The continuous thread guarantees that a thread is available at every point for coupling, prestressing, etc.